First model with scikit-learn#

 In this notebook, we present how to build predictive models on tabular datasets, with only numerical features.

-In particular we will highlight:
+In particular we highlight:

 the scikit-learn API: